 - 2. Gillam-FEI The Company's Belgian subsidiary, acquired in September 2000, develops and manufactures products for wireline and network synchronization systems.
 Products delivered by Gillam-FEI provide essential network management and wireline synchronization for a variety of industries and telecommunications providers in Europe, Africa, the Middle East and Asia. - 3.
 FEI-Zyfer Precision time and frequency generation and synchronization products that incorporate global positioning systems ("GPS") technology are manufactured by the Company's subsidiary FEI-Zyfer, Inc. ("FEI-Zyfer"), which was acquired in fiscal year 2004.
 FEI-Zyfer's GPS capability complements the Company's existing technologies and permits the combined entities to provide a broader range of embedded systems for a variety of timing functions.
+FEI-Zyfer also provides sales and support for the Company's wireline telecommunications family of products including US5G.

 In addition to the operating segments, the Company has made a strategic investment in Morion, Inc. ("Morion"), a Russian crystal oscillator manufacturer located in St. Petersburg, Russia.
-The Company's ownership of 8.0% of the outstanding shares of Morion's common stock permits the Company to secure a cost-effective source for high precision quartz resonators and crystal oscillators, many of which are based on the Company's design and development work.
+The Company's ownership of 4.6% of the outstanding shares of Morion's common stock permits the Company to secure a cost-effective source for high precision quartz resonators and crystal oscillators, many of which are based on the Company's design and development work.
 The Morion investment is accounted for under the cost method.
 (See Note 9 to the Consolidated Financial Statements)